Multiple Product Support Resources

 Premium forums are best suited for how-to inquiries, and to share or learn best practices in the use of Sencha products.
 Since the Premium Forums are visible to other customers, please do not include any confidential information in your posts.

 The Support Portal facilitates creation of support tickets to get private help directly from Sencha Support staff.
-Support tickets have a default cost of 10 x-Credits which is automatically deducted from your x-Credit balance on ticket creation.
-Typically, each support ticket should only contain one distinct issue.
-Some support tickets may involve more in-depth research and in turn may be charged more than the default 10 x-Credits.
-The x-Credit cost will be determined by the assigned support engineer and will be communicated to the support subscriber for confirmation before any additional charge is made.
+Each support ticket may only contain one distinct issue.
+Support tickets are charged in x-credits (see below.)
+Some support tickets may involve more in-depth research and in turn may take longer and be charged more than a standard ticket.
+The cost will be determined by the assigned support engineer and will be communicated to the support subscriber for confirmation before any additional charge is made.

 When Should You Use the Support Portal?

-Use the support portal to create a support ticket when you need assistance with a capability of a Sencha product that you believe is quite specific to your use case, you have identified a situation where a product’s behavior is inconsistent with the product documentation and might indicate a software bug, or when the communication between you and Sencha needs to be private.
+Use the support portal to create a support ticket when you need assistance with a capability of a Sencha product, you have identified a situation where a product’s behavior is inconsistent with the product documentation and might indicate a software bug, or when the communication between you and Sencha needs to be private.
 When filing a support ticket, take care to define a reasonable scope for the ticket.
-If the scope is too broad, such as cases where a number of different, unrelated questions are posed in a single ticket, the Sencha support team might request that you break the ticket into other tickets.
+If the scope is too broad, such as cases where a number of different, unrelated questions are posed in a single ticket, the Sencha support team will require you to break the ticket into multiple tickets.
 This allows us to address your questions more efficiently.

-To ensure we can resolve any inquiries as soon as possible, please include the following information in any support ticket you open:
+To ensure we can resolve any inquiries as soon as possible, you must include the following information in any support ticket you open: